-9. Verification of Compliance 9.1.
-Ship-owners and Companies who use seafarer and recruitment services in Barbados or in a country that is party to MLC 2006 shall ensure that the SRPS has a document verifying compliance with the standards of MLC 2006 Standard A1.4 and authorization to operate as a SRPS.
-The ship-owner shall maintain a copy of the SRPS document of compliance and authorisation.
-9.2.
-Ship-owners and Companies who use a SRPS based in a country which is not party to MLC 2006 or which is party to MLC 2006 but does not issue a document verifying compliance with MLC 2006 shall to the maximum extent possible, where practicable, ensure that the services satisfies the rquirements of Section 4-8 of this Bulletin.
-Documentary evidence of the procedures and outcome of this process should be maintained by the ship-owner.
-BMSR will accept a Document of Compliance (attesting compliance with the MLC 2006 Standard A1.4) that has been issued by a Barbados Recognized Organization subject to provision for periodical audits by the RO to ensure continued compliance.
-9.3.1 While it will become possible for The Barbados Department of Labour to be contacted for details of any SRPS operating in Barbados it will be necessary to make enquires through BMSR initially.
-9.3.2 Complaints or concerns of a SRPS operating in another country should be directed to the national Administration within that country.
-BMSR may assist in this process.
-9.3.3 Any SRPS which has been authorised to act on behalf of the Owner or Manager of a Barbados registered ship will be required to provide documentary evidence of compliance with the MLC 2006 provisions for SRPS.
-The documentary evidence may be a document verifying compliance with the MLC 2006 Standard A1.4 and authorisation to operate as a SRPS issued by either the Government/Administration of a country that has ratified MLC 2006 or a Barbados RO.
-9.3.4.
-The documentary evidence of compliance with the MLC 2006 provisions for SRPS will be required to be provided to BMSR no later than 31 December 2014.
-27 June 2013
+9. Verification of Compliance

+- 9.1.
+Shipowners and Companies who use seafarer and recruitment services in The Bahamas or in a country that is party to MLC 2006 shall ensure that the SRPS has a document verifying compliance with the standards of MLC 2006 Standard A1.4 and authorization to operate as a SRPS.
+The shipowner shall maintain a copy of the SRPS document of compliance and authorization. - 9.2.
+Shipowners and Companies who use a SRPS based in a country which is not party to MLC 2006 or where a country which is party to MLC 2006 but does not issue a document verifying compliance with MLC 2006 shall to the maximum extent possible and where practicable ensure that the service satisfy the requirements of Section 4 8 of this Bulletin.
+Documentary evidence of the procedures and outcome of this process, including provisions for periodical audit to ensure continued compliance, should be maintained by the shipowner.
+The BMA will accept a Document of Compliance (attesting compliance with the MLC 2006 Standard A1.4) that has been issued by a Bahamas Recognized Organization (RO) (see BMA Information Bulletin 3) subject to provision for periodical audits by the RO to ensure continued compliance. - 9.3.1 The Bahamas Department of Labour may be contacted (labour@bahamas.gov.bs) for details of any SRPS operating in The Bahamas or if there are any complaints of a SRPS operating in the Bahamas. - 9.3.2 Complaints or concerns of a SRPS operating in another country should be directed to the national Administration within that country.
+The BMA may assist in this process. - 9.4.1 Any SRPS which has been authorised to act on behalf of the Owner or Manager of a Bahamian registered ship and/or submit electronic application for seafarers using the Bahamas Online Registration Information System (BORIS) will be required to provide documentary evidence of compliance with the MLC 2006 provisions for SRPS.
+The documentary evidence maybe a document verifying compliance with the standards of MLC 2006 Standard A1.4 and authorization to operate as a SRPS issued by either the Government/Administration of a country that has ratified MLC 2006 or a Bahamas RO.